vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_06-automatic-enrollment-of-devices-in-dps.md

 1. Within the **Terminal** pane, to exit the simulated device app, press **Ctrl-C**.

-1. Switch to each of your Visual Studio Code windows and use the **Terminal** prompt to close the simulated device apps.
+1. Switch to each of your Visual Studio Code windows and use the **Terminal** prompt to stop the simulated device apps.

 1. Switch the Azure portal window.